FelixMairamhof/Java-School/HashMaps/Theorie.md

 ## Conclusion

-Understanding `Comparable`, `Comparator`, and various Java collections like `HashMap`, `HashSet`, `TreeSet`, and tree structures is crucial for efficient data management and retrieval in Java applications.
+Understanding `Comparable`, `Comparator`, and various Java collections like `HashMap`, `TreeMap`, `HashSet`, and `TreeSet` is crucial for efficient data management and retrieval in Java applications.
 Implementing proper comparisons ensures that objects can be sorted and managed effectively in collections, while understanding the internal workings of different collections helps in choosing the right data structure for specific requirements.

-This markdown file provides a comprehensive guide to Java's `compareTo`, `Comparator`, `Comparable`, and various collection classes, including `HashMap`, `Tree`, `HashSet`, and `TreeSet`.
+This markdown file provides a comprehensive guide to Java's `compareTo`, `Comparator`, `Comparable`, and various collection classes, including `HashMap`, `TreeMap